 Like most of the once-grand Latin American old quarters, the decades of decay has now given way to restoration.
 A winning mix of Panamanian, American entrepreneurs and local residents are behind the transformation.
 They plan and work together to make sure Casco Viejo is both an attractive tourism destination and a friendly neighborhood where rich and poor live, work, get along and mutually benefit.

 Casco Viejo is the place to escape the bustle and hustle of the business district to stay, dine, enjoy nightlife, sightsee, stroll and souvenir shop.

-You'll see many bold, charming restored buildings, side by side with the un-restored.
-There's an eclectic blend of trendy restaurants, ramshackle houses, upscale and bohemian bars and vibrant street life will be familiar to anyone who has had the fortune of spending time in a revitalized area before it became known to the masses.
+You'll see elegant restored buildings, side by side with the yet-to- be- restored.
+There's an eclectic blend of restaurants, upscale and bohemian bars and vibrant street life.

 The best way to experience Casco Viejo is to stay in a hotel in one of the beautifully restored buildings.
 This is the place to enjoy the sights, sounds and smells of the ocean free from Panama City's sprawl and traffic, yet the business district is a short 10 minutes away.
 Three hotels in restored historical buildings: the Canal House, Casa de Horno, or Las Clementinas.